 History & Mission Statement

-In 2012, the owners decided to close the theater because of the need for a new digital projector, which was too high for an expense for them to budget.
-In May 2015, a group of people came together to save the theater in hopes of reopening it in 2015.
+In 2012, the owners decided to close because it was too costly to change from film to digital projection.
+A group of individuals came together to save the theater in hopes of reopening it in 2015.
 It was then that the State Theater Foundation was created with a board of directors and a business plan to reopen the theater.
 On August 6, 2015 the Blodgett family donated the deed to the State Theater Foundation.

-Our mission is to enrich, entertain, and educate our community by providing exception cinematic arts in a unique, intimate setting, while preserving the last historic movie theater in Central City.
+Our mission is to enrich, entertain and educate our community by providing exceptional cinematic arts in a unique, intimate setting, while preserving the last historic movie theater in Central City.

 our email – email@example.com